hci-a-if-its-2019/assignment-3-komangyogananda/README.md

 > The description should NOT contain any personally identifiable information.

 #### a.
 Description of Participant 1
- - The Quick
+- A Man.
- - Brown Fox
+- 20 years old.
- - Jumps Over
+- Currenly student of Pharmacy, Airlangga University.
- - The Lazy Dog
+- Experienced using smartphone mainly for media social purpose.

 #### b.
 Description of Participant 2
 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.